 Imagine having a 10-hour-long dream, and you wake up where?
 Inside your virtual reality game?
 Let’s imagine that you are dreaming.
 You would be able to see your dream, feel the touch of the object, and experience all the sounds that you hear.
 We are talking about the feeling of waking up in VR.

 You wake up from your dream, but what is real?
 Is this still your dream or is this just a glitch?

 If you go back to sleep, perhaps your dreams will merge with Virtual Reality and you might experience yourself as sleeping in virtual reality – I guess this would be scary (or exciting?)

 Regardless of whether or not it’s likely, it’s certainly a possibility.
 In the future, maybe Virtual Reality devices might help us “live our dreams“.

-This means that you will be able to experience all the scenarios that you have ever dreamt, but this time it’s not your imagination, it’s real.
+This means that you will be able to experience all the scenarios that you have ever dreamt of, but this time it’s not your imagination, it’s real.
 It would be quite scary if you accidentally die in the dream, and then wake up with brain damage or something like that.

-Virtual Reality is where the reality ends and infinity begins
+Virtual Reality is where reality ends and infinity begins